intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 ====

 \#1 - "Always assume they are lying bastards - and then seek to prove that assumption false."

+* Now, you might imagine that this is phrased too negatively for your gentle sensibilities.
+But, listen here cupcake, you would be wrong.
+Focus on the positive - which is the second part of the rule.
 * This rule arose from my repeated experience of dealing with unscrupulous carpet-bagger software sales reps - who often would literally make claims about the capabilities of software systems they were selling, which did not yet exist (aka as "Vaporware").
 * Over time, I've found that application of this rule to many situations - in particular, the verification admonition - would have saved me untold buckets of grief.
 For example:
   * Verbal promises?
 Get it in writing.